nvsriram/solana-data-program/README.md

 ## Features

-- Allows System owned accounts to create and initialize a _data account_ that is linked to the System owned account to store data of any format (JSON, Borsh, Custom etc.)
+- Allows System owned accounts to create (if not done already) and initialize a _data account_ and _metadata account_ that is linked to the `authority` to store data of any format (JSON, PNG, Custom etc.)
 - Allows the `authority` of the _data account_ to modify the `data_type` and/or `data`
 - Optionally allows _data account_ to be dynamic i.e., [`realloc`](https://docs.rs/solana-sdk/latest/solana_sdk/account_info/struct.AccountInfo.html#method.realloc)'s the _data account_ on every [update](#instruction-overview) instruction to ensure no additional storage is wasted
 - Allows the `authority` to update the data starting at a particular offset